 Consider Your Satisfaction With Life

 You might be sacrificing happiness for the sake of your giant money pile.
-If you're not careful, you're going to turn into Scrooge McDuck (you spend your afternoons swimming in a pile of gold coins).
-There is a difference between saving up money for long-term plans and saving up money to never use it out of a fear that you'll lose all of it.
+If you're not careful, you're going to turn into Scrooge McDuck, spending your afternoons swimming in a pile of gold coins.
+There is a difference between saving up for long-term plans and saving up out of fear that you'll lose all of it.
 You need to address the fear that's preventing you from spending your money at all.

 Try to find a balance with your spending habits.
 Know when to be conservative and when it's okay to splurge.
 You want to save more than you spend, but you also want to spend to get ahead.

 Remember that what you buy can be traded or sold.
 Invest in your house, paint some rooms, and raise the value of your property.
 Money isn't just what you put into the bank.

 Is Materialism Reigning Over Your Spirit?